leoncik/LeonardWojcik_11_16052022/README.md

 ## Description

+### Scenario

+Kasa is a fictional web app for renting an apartment.

 ### Coding guidelines

-- The project must be bootstrapped with [Create React App](https://create-react-app.dev/)
+- The project must be bootstrapped with [Create React App](https://create-react-app.dev/).
 - The project should not use any external libraries.
 - There should be no error or warning in the console.